WHERE WAVES BECOME REAL • LECTURE 9 OF 12

 In ACT: An electron emitted from a source is a quantum field excitation — a real, physical wave.
 It passes through both slits simultaneously, because that's what waves do.
 The two portions interfere, producing the interference pattern.

 When the wave reaches the detector screen, it encounters a dense environment — atoms at 10²⁸ per cubic meter.
-The anchoring functional crosses unity in femtoseconds, and the wave undergoes a phase transition to a localized particle.
+ACT expects rapid anchoring in dense environments; the actual timescale cannot yet be computed (no numerical κ has been derived).
+ACT interprets the crossing as the wave→particle anchoring transition.
 The probability of each position follows |ψ|².

 Source: Extended wave emitted (field excitation)